 - Pour the orange juice into a heavy based saucepan and bring to a simmer over low-medium heat.
 Let it simmer for 6-8 minutes until it has reduced to half a cup.
 (See notes if you want to skip this step)

 - Take the juice away from the heat and add the sugar, zest then eggs and egg yolks, – in that order.
 Whisk really well until everything is combined.
-Place it back over very low heat and whisk until the sugar has dissolved.
+Place it back over low heat and stir with a spatula until the sugar has dissolved.

 - Add the cold butter a couple of pieces at a time, whisking until each addition is melted and incorporated before adding the next.